Systemic lupus erythematosus

 Transition from intravenous to subcutaneous administration

-If a patient is being transitioned from belimumab intravenous administration to subcutaneous administration, the first subcutaneous injection should be administered 1 to 4 weeks after the last intravenous dose.
+If a patient with SLE is being transitioned from belimumab intravenous administration to subcutaneous administration, the first subcutaneous injection should be administered 1 to 4 weeks after the last intravenous dose.

 Dosage considerations

 The recommended injection sites are the abdomen or thigh.
-When injecting in the same region, patients should be advised to use a different injection site each week; injections should never be given into areas where the skin is tender, bruised, red, or hard.
+When injecting in the same region, patients should be advised to use a different injection site for each injection; injections should never be given into areas where the skin is tender, bruised, red, or hard.
+When a 400 mg dose is administered at the same site, it is recommended that the 2 individual 200 mg injections are administered at least 5 cm (approximately 2 inches) apart.

 Detailed description